FernandaCastro/mini-game-scores/Readme.md

 Coded and tested using ```JDK 11```

-Mini Game Scores is an HTTP-based mini game back-end in Java which registers game scores for different users and levels, with the capability to return a list ranking the 15 highest scores of a level.
+Mini Game Scores is an HTTP-based mini game back-end in Java Core which registers game scores for different users and levels, with the capability to return a list ranking the 15 highest scores of a level.

+No framework was used in this project.

 The ranking per level considers only the latest score of the user.